apache/cordova-docs/docs/en/edge/guide/platforms/wp7/index.md

 Download and extract the latest copy of [Cordova](http://phonegap.com/download).
-You need to work in the `lib\windows-phone-8\wp7` subdirectory, `lib\windows-phone-8\wp8` contains the Windwos Phone 8 version of Cordova.
+You need to work in the `lib\windows-phone-8\wp7` subdirectory, `lib\windows-phone-8\wp8` contains the Windows Phone 8 version of Cordova.

 Copy the `CordovaWP7_x_x_x.zip` file to the `\My Documents\Visual Studio 2012\Templates\ProjectTemplates\` directory.